satyambnsal/docker-workshop/lessons/docker-ecosystem.md

 ### Volumes

-Volumes are the "data" part of the container, initialized when a container is created.
+Volumes are the **"data"** part of the container, initialized when a container is created.
 Volumes allow you to persist and share a container's data.
 Data volumes are separate from the default Union File System and exist as normal directories and files on the host filesystem.

+We will see the power of volumes with real examples.